Yoga Classes

 Focus your mind as you build strength, endurance, and flexibility while allowing the heat to enhance each stretch.
 Enjoy an intense yoga experience with added heat to cleanse and rejuvenate your body.
 Be prepared to work up a sweat!
 Bring a towel and be sure to hydrate before the class and replenish your electrolytes afterward!

-Vinyasa Flow
+Mindful Vinyasa

 Wall Yoga